Light241/bower-check-updates/README.md

 use the latest available versions, all while **maintaining your existing semantic versioning policies**.

-bower-check-updates is a command-line tool that allows you to find and save the *latest* versions of dependencies, regardless of any version constraints in your package.json file (unlike npm itself).
+bower-check-updates is a command-line tool that allows you to find and save the *latest* versions of dependencies, regardless of any version constraints in your bower.json file.

 bower-check-updates *maintains your existing semantic versioning policies*, i.e., it will upgrade your `"express": "^4.11.2"` dependency to `"express": "^5.0.0"` when express 5.0.0 is released.